Nigeria Tax Calculator (2026)

 Frequently asked questions

-How much income tax will I pay in Nigeria?
+How is take-home pay calculated in Nigeria?

 Compare Nigeria with other countries